 Through the program, the child encounters democratic issues and their means of expression in everyday reality, intensifying the confrontation stemming from the convergence of the wishes, needs, and rights of the individuals in society.
 The central experience that occurs in the seminars is the reflection of current events and the struggle with the real dilemmas in the children’s lives on the assumption that this experience is essential to the acquisition of the democratic vernacular and its internalization.

 The age of the children for whom this program is intended requires awareness of the characteristics that reflect their stage of cognitive, emotional, and social development: egocentrism, which expresses itself in the inability to be considerate, to give in, and to defer satisfaction; limitations in conceptualizing and the ability to abstract; the immaturity of the process of modeling one’s personal and social identity; the beginning of the forming of testing patterns of social behavior; and the localization of the child in the concrete stage.

 Recognition of these characteristics is expressed in the activities, which are experiential and empirical; their message is transmitted through diverse means taken from the areas of literature, drama, music, play, and crafts, thus generating a discussion of the democratic content and the group processes.
 The Adam Institute has developed unique packages and work pages to demonstrate these ideas and messages.
 This way of relating to the process is not judgmental, rather it is accepting and enabling.

-There are a number of goals for the use of these demonstration and methods:
+There are a number of goals for the use of these demonstrations and methods:

 A. They serve as a conduit through which the children’s inner world is conveyed – a means of expression of emotions, feelings, needs, and wants – providing ways to connect the emotional process existing within the children and the rational thought presented to them.